 Liquor manufacturingThe Japanese liquor manufacturing industry is dominated by the presence of large holding companies established as beer breweries a century ago.
 Since their founding, Asahi Group Holdings, Kirin Holdings Company, and Sapporo Holdings have expanded their portfolios to include other liquors such as beer-like beverages, whisky, and liqueurs.
 Initially a producer and wholesaler of wine, Suntory Holdings joined the competitive beer and distilled liquor markets, which remained a major business segment of the company.
 Sustained by the beverage manufacturing business, the market leaders extended their reaches through acquisitions and business ventures, doubling as the largest companies in the Japanese foodstuff sector.

 To compete with the diversified business strategies at large-scale enterprises, smaller ventures built their core product lines and focused on establishing their signature flavors.
 Leading distilleries in shochu manufacturing have been continuing business operations for several decades, successfully defending their positions against new market entrants.
 Furthermore, following relaxations of tax laws on production of beer and beer-like beverages, microbreweries challenged the balance in the Japanese beer market.
 While the major breweries forced the lion’s share of businesses out of the competition, successful ventures were mainly continued as side businesses.
-However, contrary to the gradual downward trend in beer sales in the last decade, the sales of craft beer have been on the rise in recent years.

 Alcohol consumptionAlcoholic beverages play a significant role in social and business lives in Japan, with liquor consumed at social gatherings, and business meetings with colleagues and customers.
 Drinking parties (nomikai) with coworkers, fellow students or friends are recurring social events in Japan.
 The most elaborated ones are typically held in December towards the end of the year.
 The significance of so called bonenkai is to forget all the troubles of the past year through the consumption of alcoholic beverages.